5sControl/5s-webserver/README.md

 [Installation Guide Pt.2](https://5controls.com/blog/installing-5s-control-software-part-2-docker)

 # **Installation**
 To run the application, you need to install Docker and Docker-compose.
-You can do this by following the instructions specific to your system available at [Docker Installation Guide](https://docs.docker.com/engine/install/) [Docker-compose Installation Guide](https://docs.docker.com/compose/install/).
+You can do this by following the instructions specific to your system available at [Docker Installation Guide](https://docs.docker.com/engine/install/) and at [Docker-compose Installation Guide](https://docs.docker.com/compose/install/).

 Please follow the link and select the instructions that match your operating system to install Docker.